-Finally - and before the first kickstart - please re-check carefully all connections and fitments against the wiring diagram.

-Should something not work, please consult our trouble-shooting guide on our homepage.
+Finally - and before installing the battery and before the first kickstart - please re-check carefully all connections and fitments against the wiring diagram.
+Do check battery and light bulbs for correct voltage (12V).Should something not work, please consult our trouble-shooting guide on our homepage.
 As a first step disconnect the blue wire from the coil and re-test.